Signed in as:

 Great Grandmaster Park was a certified 9th dan black belt by the World Taekwondo Federation and 9th dan black belt in Hapkido by the Moo Sul Kwan Hapkido Federation in Korea and 5th dan black belt by the Korean Yudo Association.
 He is a Hall of Fame member of the World Taekwondo Federation, Seoul, Korea, and was one of the two highest ranking Moo Sul Kwan Hapkido instructors in the world.

-Today, Lee H. Park's Moo Sul Kwan and AMASEA has developed programs about taekwondo in Missouri and Colorado, including many clubs, like at Southeast Missouri State University, and numerous before and after school programs at many public and private schools that learn about taekwondo like at Colorado's Red Rocks Elementary School, Westridge Elementary School, Bell Middle School, Our Lady of Fatima Catholic School, West Woods Elementary School and Montessori Peaks Academy.
+Today, Lee H. Park's Moo Sul Kwan and AMASEA has developed programs about taekwondo in Missouri and Colorado, including many clubs, like at Southeast Missouri State University, and numerous before and after school programs at many public and private schools that learn about Taekwondo like at Colorado's Red Rocks Elementary School, Westridge Elementary School, Our Lady of Fatima Catholic School, West Woods Elementary School and Montessori Peaks Academy.

 The American Martial Arts Sports and Education Association (AMASEA) was founded in 1981, by Great Grandmaster Lee H. Park.
 It was founded to eventually represent many schools nationwide, encouraging the educational development of the martial arts, sports and other teams on a national level.

 The AMASEA helps to continually educate our instructors and students in the Korean martial arts of Taekwondo, Hapkido and Judo by organizing conventions, workshops, competitions, seminars, and the finest in black belt training.

 An AMASEA recognized school, club or campus signifies top quality in the instruction and care of their student's success and progress.
 At an AMASEA school, quality education is #1.
 To earn an officially certified AMASEA Belt Rank Certificate is quite an accomplishment!